theuddeshya/Rigveda/docs/STATE_MANAGEMENT.md

 # State Management Guide

-This document describes the state management architecture used in the Rigveda Explorer application.
+This document describes the state management architecture used in the Rigveda application.

 ## Overview